CLICK HERE to watch the YouTube video.

 This exercise works best on a solid surface like a chair or bench.
 Place your hands on your shoulders and arch your back.
-We’re trying to target the midback area, arching through the thoracic spine.
+We’re targeting the midback area, arching through the thoracic spine.

 Perform one set of five to 10 repetitions with a good stop at the end for a second with light intensity.

-Rotate and do a side bend, and then go back to the starting position.
+Rotate, bend the side, and then return to the starting position.
 Then, repeat this rotation and side bend on the other side.
 With this exercise, we are focusing on the rotation and side bending movements.

 Perform one set of 3 repetitions on each side, a total of 6 movements.
-You can progress to 5 reps or a total of 10 movements in a smooth, controlled movement with a quick stop at the end position for about a second with light intensity.
+You can progress to 5 reps or ten movements in a smooth, controlled movement with a quick stop at the end position for about a second with light intensity.
 We’re looking at loosening up those joints and having those joints move a lot better.